trafalgarandre/CP3108-Debugger/README.md

         ii) EcmaScript6 : declare local variables by "let".<br />
         iii) Functions to evaluate each kind of statement have become generator.<br />
         iV) More gloabal functions to associate with debugger.js.<br />
+    c) Generator: 2 ways of dealing.<br />
+        i) Just care about the result: use a while generator.done != true loop do generator.next() until generator.done == true then result = generator.value.
+(However, if there is a breakpoint then it will work like ii) from the breakpoint.<br />
+        ii) Want to run next by next: use a while generator.done != true loop do (yield; generator.next()) until generator.done == true then result = generator.value.<br />